storj-archived/linksharing/README.md

     <img src="docs/images/grant2.png" width="50%">

     c. `storj_root` is the path of the shared object.
-It may be the path to a bucket, a directory, or an individual object.
+It may be a bucket, a subdirectory, or an individual object.

     <img src="docs/images/bucket.png" width="30%">
     <img src="docs/images/dir.png" width="30%">
     <img src="docs/images/obj.png" width="30%">

 4. That's it!
-You should be all set to share your files or directories with your custom domain.
+You should be all set to share objects with your custom domain.

 [Maxmind]: https://dev.maxmind.com/geoip/geoipupdate/